caption01/blog-api-django/readme.md

     - [ ] can create article.
     - [ ] can update article.
     - [ ] can delete article.
-    - [ ] can filter project by title or description.
+    - [ ] can filter article by title or description.

 4. API for **Tag** which...